 1. Ferry Building.
-This towered gateway is being restored and will reopen in early 2003.
+This towered gateway was restored and reopened in early 2003.
 Market at Embarcadero.

 2. Southern Pacific Building.
 Corporation that helped shape California commissioned this 1916 structure by Walter Bliss and William Faville.
 1 Market.

 3. Matson and Pacific Gas & Electric buildings.
 For Matson Ship Lines, Bliss and Faville designed dolphin figures on the building’s exterior.
 Next door, the PG&E Building sports bighorn sheep and grizzly bears.
 215 Market and 77 Beale St.

 4. Rooftop garden.
 Tranquil retreat on the roof of the former Crocker Bank.
 Access from third floor of Crocker Galleria, 50 Post St.